gdanko/pstree/README.md

       --all               equivalent to -a --age -c -g -m -t -a, --arguments         show command line arguments -C, --color string      color the process name by given attribute; valid options are: age, cpu, mem;
-                          cannot be used with --color or --rainbow --colorize          add some beautiful color to the pstree output; cannot be used with --color-attr or --rainbow -s, --contains string   show only branches containing processes with <pattern> in the command line -c, --cpu               show CPU utilization percentage with each process, e.g., (c:0.00%) -d, --debug             show debugging data
+                          cannot be used with --colorize or --rainbow --colorize          add some beautiful color to the pstree output; cannot be used with --color or --rainbow -s, --contains string   show only branches containing processes with <pattern> in the command line -c, --cpu               show CPU utilization percentage with each process, e.g., (c:0.00%) -d, --debug             show debugging data